Cabinet Room (White House)

 The large elliptical mahogany table was a gift from President Richard Nixon in 1970.
 The president and the cabinet secretaries' chairs are copies of a late-eighteenth century design.
 The president's chair is centered on the table on the east side of the room.
 The back of the president's chair is two inches taller than those of the cabinet secretaries.
 Engraved brass plates with the names of the cabinet positions are attached to the back of the chairs.
 The president's simply says "THE PRESIDENT."
 The chairs may be purchased by the cabinet members upon leaving office, in case they wish to keep the chair as a souvenir.
 Some cabinet members have had their chairs returned to the cabinet room for several positions and administrations.

 In 2006, the room was refurbished somewhat similarly to its appearance during the administration of Franklin Roosevelt when the West Wing and current Cabinet Room were largely rebuilt following damages from a fire at the end of the Herbert Hoover administration.
 This includes Art Deco style wall sconces with spread eagles supporting internally lit globes.
 Three overhead Moderne style glass pendant lights were recreated from old photographs and a similar surviving example in a hallway between the Oval Office and Roosevelt Room.
 The room is painted an off-white color called deauville.
 A custom made carpet, in shades of carmine, old gold, sapphire and fern green with a pattern of overscaled stars and olive leaves was woven for the room.

-The refurbishment of White House rooms is jointly undertaken by the Curator of the White House, the Committee for the Preservation of the White House, and White House Historical Association.
+The refurbishment of White House rooms is jointly undertaken by the curator of the White House, the Committee for the Preservation of the White House, and the White House Historical Association.
 Costs relating to construction are often funded by the White House Endowment Trust.
 The purchase of fine art, historic furniture, or the recreation of period decorative arts, is frequently paid for by the White House Acquisition Trust.